nasa/Transform-to-Open-Science/docs/Area1_Engagement/Hackathons/readme.md

-# Open Source Day - Grace Hopper Celebration
+# TOPS Hackathons

-This directory contains the work products from the Grace Hopper Celebration's Open Source Day 2022!
+This directory contains the work products from Hackathons in which TOPS has participated!